 Accuracy is essential in all comparative statements.
 Even if the data comes from a reliable source, it must be represented truthfully and completely.
 Misstating a competitor’s performance metrics, omitting key details, or using outdated figures can result in claims of false advertising or defamation.

-For example, if a company claims its product lasts “twice as long as a competitor’s” but fails to mention that the competitor’s product is half the price, this could be misleading under FTC guidelines.
-Similarly, businesses should avoid taking statements out of context or presenting selective data to distort a competitor’s performance.
+For example, if you claim your product lasts “twice as long as a competitor’s” but fail to mention that the competitor’s product is half the price, this could be misleading under FTC guidelines.
+Similarly, you should avoid taking statements out of context or presenting selective data to distort a competitor’s performance.

 Context